Learn powerful up to date methods from the experts that will stop Gnats in their tracks and get rid of them for good.

 Where do Gnats Come From?

 You’ve been watching that banana for a few days now, fully meaning to put it in a smoothie or turn it into banana bread.
-You make a mental note to pick up some sugar when your out today… one more day won’t hurt.
-When you get home, small black gnats are buzzing around your entire fruit basket, originating from the over ripe banana.
+You make a mental note to pick up some sugar when you’re out today… one more day won’t hurt.
+When you get home, small black gnats are buzzing around your entire fruit basket, originating from the over-ripe banana.
 Where did these gnats come from?
 It’s as if they miraculously appeared.

 Many people refer to any small bothersome flying insect as gnats.
 The “gnats” in the above banana scenario or probably fruit flies.
 Fruit flies, phorid flies, drain flies, and fungus gnats are the small flies that most commonly invade homes and restaurants.
 Almost all species of flies have an excellent sense of smell.
 They are drawn to the odor of rotting and decaying fruit, vegetables, meat, or other natural material such as fecal matter.
 It is believed that the common house fly can detect odors from up to 4 miles away and blow flies can smell a dead carcass from up to 10 miles away.